survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

-With small extra tweak, the technique can be used to expose React performance utilities to the browser through `React.Perf` global.
+With the small extra tweak, the technique can be used to expose React performance utilities to the browser through `React.Perf` global.
 You have to insert the following code to your application entry point for this to work:

 ```javascript
 if (process.env.NODE_ENV !== 'production') {